 Ursuline President Sister Janet M. Peterworth presented the award to Dr. Crabtree and said, “Dr. Cynthia Crabtree is Ursuline through and through—from her days at St. Clement, then high school at Angela Merici and now serving others as president of Sacred Heart Schools.”

 One of five children, Dr. Crabtree grew up in the south end of Louisville, and attended St. Clement grade school, where she was taught by Ursulines.
 She graduated from Angela Merici High School (AM), class of 1975.
-After graduating with a BS in nursing from Spalding University in 1979, Dr. Crabtree worked in critical care as a nurse.
-After earning her Masters from the University of Kentucky, then receiving her Doctorate in Educational Leadership in 1997 from Spalding, she was named Dean of Spalding’s School of Nursing, a position she held until 2003.
+After graduating with a bachelor of science in nursing from Spalding University in 1979, Dr. Crabtree worked in critical care as a nurse.
+After earning her master’s degree from the University of Kentucky, then receiving her doctorate in educational leadership in 1997 from Spalding, she was named dean of Spalding’s School of Nursing, a position she held until 2003.

 Ursuline Sister Rosella McCormick said in her reflection during the Mass, “Servanthood is the mark of authentic leadership.
 Recall the Last Supper and Jesus using a towel to wash the disciples’ feet.
 We have gathered here in this place ‘where all are welcome,’ to recognize Dr. Cindy Crabtree, as a follower of Saint Angela Merici.
 Cindy is truly a servant-leader of our Ursuline Campus Schools—in the past, in the present, in our future.”